wp-plugins/hero-maps-pro/readme.txt

 Hero Maps will resize dynamically to fit any screen.
 We give you the ability to create fixed size or full width maps.

 = Markers =
 We have already added 18 marker icons, available in 13 great colours with more colours and markers available soon.
-If required, we have added support for custom marker upload if you require more flexibility.
+We have also added support for your custom markers if you require more flexibility.

 = Features Include =
 * Fully responsive